 Virtualization Improves Overall Testing

 Virtualized testing solutions provide a repository for test cases and related media that is accessible, as required, by the members of a testing organization.
-As the test cases within the repository grow over time, the more benefit it provides decreasing the need to recreate tests scenarios and increasing the level of accuracy by allowing users access to previous tests in order to more accurately design new ones.
-In addition to these cataloged scenarios, virtual testing platforms store input from users across multiple installations providing an organization with the benefit of lessons learned by broader community of testers using the solution.
+The test case repository grows over time, as do its benefits to the organization.
+The need for users to recreate test scenarios decreases and the level of accuracy of new test scenarios increases, because users can use existing tests as templates to more accurately design new ones.
+In addition to these cataloged scenarios, virtual testing platforms store input from users across multiple installations providing an organization with the benefit of lessons learned by a broader community of testers using the solution.

-Concerning issues of compliance, it is a common misconception to believe that decreasing regulatory oversight will alleviate the strain on testing teams through reduced mandates.
-However, testing is usually done to determine if a coming change will impact the hardware or software elements within the system which the mandate will impact.
+Concerning issues of compliance, it is a common misconception that decreasing regulatory oversight reduces mandates and alleviates the strain on testing teams.
+Testing is required to determine if a coming change impacts the hardware or software elements within the system which the mandate will impact.
 Therefore, the rollback of a regulation will likely lead to the need for testing too since it, most likely, will create an operating change of some kind.
 Another “Catch-22” relates to the call by many organizations to decrease regulatory oversight so that IT resources can be freed to explore more areas where innovation is needed.
 More innovation, while good, will require more testing and better testing methodology to keep pace with technological and consumer demands.